Annapolis To Hold Tornado Town Hall Meeting For Community Members Seeking Assistance

 The town hall meeting will be held in Parole at the Mt.
 Olive Community Life Center.
 The resource center will open at 5 p.m. and the meeting will begin at 6 p.m.

-The city said the meeting will begin with a general briefing, and then there will be targeted resource breakout sessions so that community members can ask questions and find assistance.READ MORE: Baltimore County Public Library Begins Expanded Hours Tuesday
+The city said the meeting will begin with a general briefing, and then there will be targeted resource breakout sessions so that community members can ask questions and find assistance.READ MORE: Suspended Towson University Officer 'A Scapegoat' For Failed Leadership In Triple Shooting On Campus, Police Union Says

 Resources are available from city, local and state agencies as well as nonprofit partners like the Red Cross.
 For more information visit the city website.